vincentrohde/harvest-dashboard/README.md

 ### Access to Harvest

-#### Harvest v2 Personal Access Token

-If you have your [Harvest account](https://www.getharvest.com) ready.
-It's time to setup your own Personal Access Token.
-To do so, jump over to the [Developers section](https://id.getharvest.com/developers) of your account.

-Under the tab **Personal Access Tokens** you will find the option **Create New Personal Access Token**

 #### Add an .env file

 Start by creating your own `.env` file in the `/server` directory.
 You can use the `.env.example` file and just create a copy of it, with the filename `.env` like so: